jutunen/custom-carousel-lite/README.md

 ## Methods

-Methods can not be used before the carousel is appended to DOM.
+Methods should not be used unless the carousel is appended to DOM.

 ### next( shift )